Cocycle deformations and Galois objects of semisimple Hopf algebras of dimension $16$: Abstract

-\abstract In this paper, we determine the cocycle deformations and Galois objects for non-commutative and non-cocommutative Hopf algebras of dimension $16$.
-We show that these Hopf algebras are pairwise twist inequivalent by calculating the higher Frobenius-Schur indicators, and that except three Hopf algebras which are cocycle deformations of dual group algebras, none of these Hopf algebras admit non-trivial cocycle deformations, though all of them have more than one Galois objects.
+In this article, we determine cocycle deformations and Galois objects of non-commutative and non-cocommutative semisimple Hopf algebras of dimension $16$.
+We show that these Hopf algebras are pairwise twist inequivalent mainly by calculating their higher Frobenius-Schur indicators, and that except three Hopf algebras which are cocycle deformations of dual group algebras, none of them admit non-trivial cocycle deformations.